isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/Liquor-Consumption-Permit.md

 i.
 People's Association or any grassroots organisation of the People's Association; or<br>
 ii.
 A registered society defined in the Society's Act;<br>
 <br>
-(d) Consumption of liquor in the immediate vicinity of a barbeque pit in a national park, the use in respect of which is authorised by a permit granted under the Parks and Trees Act (Cap.
-216);<br>
+(d) Consumption of liquor in the immediate vicinity of a barbeque pit in a national park, the use in respect of which is authorised by a permit granted under the Parks and Trees Act 2005;<br>
 (e) Consumption of liquor regulated by a Liquor Licence issued by Police Licensing & Regulatory Board.<br>
   </li>